harness/developer-hub/docs/security-testing-orchestration/use-sto/jira-integrations.md

 ---
 title: Create Jira tickets for detected issues
-description: You can easily create for any issue detected during an STO build.
+description: You can easily create Jira tickets for any issue detected during an STO build.
 sidebar_position: 200
 ---